maduhu/Documentation/ILP/ilp-spsp-client-rest-api.md

 ## GET /v1/quote

-Get a quote for either a fixed source amount or fixed destination.
+OPTIONAL: This is an informational endpoint to get a quote for either a fixed source amount or fixed destination amount.
+The Setup command may be used without getting a quote first.

 The amount returned includes exchange rates, when applicable, and fees from all parties in the payment path.

 ### Request